brentyi/tyro/README.md

   easily instantiated without `dcargs` (for example, within quick experiments in Jupyter notebooks).
-- **Low effort.** Type annotations, docstrings, and default values for dataclass fields can be used to automatically generate argument parsers.
+- **Low effort.** Type annotations, docstrings, and default values for dataclass fields can be used to automatically generate argument parsers with informative helptext.

 ### Core interface